tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 - Safety.
 - Liveness.
 - Performance.
-Thread introduces additional performance costs, for example context switches, and synchronization costs.
+Thread introduces additional performance costs, for example, context switches, and synchronization costs.

 Properly using multi-thread is more beneficial than disadvantages.